 Cos travel from Kenya to Tanzania is really cheap and fast and safe enough. even through taxi, if you prefer flight, it would be around 250-300. and you can decide it when you are in Kenya, by using your safari operators or guide.

 That will be the best reliable source i can advise you.

 If you contact from now to any tour operator, they will charge you their own commission too, thats why.

 I would look for a travel planner that is not affiliate to its own camps.
 We used truffle pig travel out of Toronto Canada and they booked us an immaculate trip.
-We went to Sayari Camp I'm Tanzania and Mara Plains (HIGHLY recommend) and the world famous Ol Donyo Lodge, both I'm Kenya. almost 7 years ago
+We went to Sayari Camp I'm Tanzania and Mara Plains (HIGHLY recommend) and the world famous Ol Donyo Lodge, both I'm Kenya. over 8 years ago

 Safety tips are rather important; my favourite being 'don't shower with your mouth open' because the water you use will most probably not be drinkable if you're on a safari in the bush.
 Keep drinking water to stay hydrated and don't underestimate the importance of sunblock.
 Make sure you take your prescription papers along with your prescription drugs in case you're in a situation where you could get treated like a drug mule.
 Chat to your doctor before you depart and make sure that you have all the right vaccinations and malaria tablets for Kenya and Tanzania.